 Mr. Zimmer's research experience spans a wide variety of projects involving electronics, instrumentation, computer based measurement and control systems, and highway illumination measurement and development.
 While Principal Investigator of the study "High Level Illumination Luminaire," his team was responsible for the development of Iso-footcandle curves for the majority of high and low mount fixtures used in the state of Texas.
 During this project he has made significant fixture improvements which are being reviewed by General Electric Lighting Systems.
 Under his leadership of project "A Mobile Illumination Evaluation System," the first computer based data acquisition system for highway lighting level and vehicle location was created.
 The results of this study were presented as a technical paper at the annual meeting of the Transportation Research Board.
 Mr. Zimmer participated in a Texas project "Raised Pavement Marker Reflectivity" in which he developed an innovative method of measuring reflectivity of pavement markers from a moving vehicle.

 Mr. Zimmer serves as a member of the National Defense Executive Reserve with the Federal Emergency Management Agency and the U.S. Department of Transportation.

-- Program Manager, Proving Ground Technical Support, Texas Transportation Institute, 1980 - January 1987.
+- Program Manager, Proving Ground Support, Texas Transportation Institute.

-- Research Instrumentation Specialist, Texas Transportation Institute, 1969 - January 1975.
+- Senior Research Specialist, Proving Ground Support, Texas Transportation Institute, March 1999 - March 2016.

 - Instrumentation Specialist, NASA, White Sands Apollo Site, ZIA Company, 1968 - 1969.